This article will look at the benefits of tubeless tires, whether they’re right for you, and what you should keep in mind while upgrading.

 Tubeless tires in those days seemed like a pipe-dream for the average rider.
-The magazines I’d read described them as game-changers, “the most significant step forward in cycling for years”.
+The magazines I would read back then described them as game-changers: “the most significant step forward in cycling for years”.

 I remember being a bit disappointed the first time I rode a tubeless mountain bike.
 After I’d heard about the miracles they supposedly work, I was expecting it to blow my mind.
 It didn’t.

 To their credit, Bike magazine sat out on the tubeless tire hype.
 By the late 2000s, the PR machine had died down a little, and an article in Bike magazine was followed up by an online exclusive taking a closer look at tubeless tires.
 In it, Vernon Felton wrote about how he’d asked a PR guy why tubeless tires never truly caught on as expected.

 The PR guy replied that consumer magazines had made so many extraordinary claims about tubeless tires, buyers had felt a bit conned when they couldn’t live up to them.